How do you drive an electric car?

 The degree of difference will depend on the car’s regenerative braking system – or your preferred settings.
 However, brakes are one of the key differences between an electric car and a conventional one.

-Remember, regenerative braking can preserve and increase your electric range.
-It can also make driving easier by allowing you to brake less often.
+Remember, regenerative braking can preserve and increase your car’s electric range.
+It can also make driving easier by allowing you to brake less often, particularly at lower speeds around town.
 Use it where possible.

 Automatic for the people